 Foreign Language Department

 - BIO: Mrs. Sarabia is our Spanish teacher.
 She is originally from San Luis Potosí, Mexico, but also calls California her home since she lived there as a teen.
 She has a BA in Spanish with a minor in Business Administration from Winston-Salem State University.
-Mrs. Sarabia has worked in our school system for about twelve years.
+Mrs. Sarabia has worked in our school system since 2005.
 Prior to teaching Spanish at the YEC, she worked in the ESL Department at Yadkinville Elementary School.
 She is passionate about sharing the culture and traditions from Spanish speaking countries and hopes to break stereotypes and misconceptions about these countries and their people.
 She hopes her students can become more appreciative, inclusive and accepting of other people and their cultures through the language and culture exposure they get in her classes.
 Mrs. Sarabia enjoys spending time with family and traveling whenever possible.

 School Counselor/Student Advisor

 - BIO: Kara Slawter is the school counselor at Yadkin Early College High School.
 Slawter received her undergraduate degree in Psychology and American Studies through Salem College.
 Slawter completed her graduate degree in School Counseling at Appalachian State University.
 Over the past decade Slawter has worked in rural Piedmont counties with first generation college students to improve their access to post-secondary education and job opportunities.